EFA44/site/static/oauth/README.md

 - Only exact domains and leading wildcard patterns (`*.domain.tld`) are supported.
 Other wildcard forms are ignored to avoid accidental overbroad matching.
 - Patterns and domains are normalized using IDNA (punycode) for consistent matching of internationalized domains.
 - If `ALLOWED_DOMAINS` is not configured in production, the handler will reject requests by default to avoid accidental open access.

+### SSRF Protections
+- The handler validates that OAuth token URLs resolve to *public* IP addresses before performing token exchange requests.
+- cURL is used for token exchange and the resolved public IPs are pinned using `CURLOPT_RESOLVE` to guard against DNS rebinding attacks.
+- If no public IPs are found or cURL is unavailable, the token exchange is refused to reduce SSRF risk.

 ## Troubleshooting